-Any archaeological evidence from the town at this period enable a fuller picture of the development of the town and complement the historical evidence.
+Any archaeological evidence from the town at this period would enable a fuller picture of the development of the town and complement the historical evidence.
 It would feed into the wider Research Aims for the South West Region to improve our understanding of Medieval and later urbanism (SWARF Research Aim 36) and to broaden our understanding of post-medieval to modern technology and production (SWARF Research Aim 45).
+Lyme could also contribute to our understanding of medieval and later defence and conflict sites (SWARF Research Aim 63).